These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to Golikova, Russia will begin evacuating its citizens from the Chinese provinces of Wuhan and Hubei, where there are 300 and 341 Russians respectively.

-Singapore has reported one new case of the novel coronavirus on Thursday, taking the national total of confirmed cases to 85, according to a news release by the country’s Ministry of Health.
+Singapore reported one new case of the novel coronavirus on Friday, taking the national total of confirmed cases to 86, according to a news release by the country’s Ministry of Health.

-The new confirmed case involves a 36-year-old Chinese national who lives in Singapore.
-He has no recent travel history to China.
+The new confirmed case involves a 24-year-old male Singapore national who lives in Singapore.
+He has no recent travel history.

-The ministry said the man was confirmed to have the virus on Thursday and is currently in isolation.

 Spain (at least 2 cases)